priywebsites/king/replit.md

 ## Recent Changes

-**July 24, 2025**: Successfully migrated project from Replit Agent to Replit environment and implemented comprehensive booking system
+**July 24, 2025**: Successfully migrated project from Replit Agent to Replit environment and implemented comprehensive booking system with full SMS functionality
 - Fixed missing tsx dependency issue that was preventing workflow execution
 - Completely redesigned services section with comprehensive new service offerings
 - Added The King Package ($100) as premium featured service